traffordDataLab/charticles/2025-09-16-earnings/README.md

 # Employees working in Trafford earn less than those that live in Trafford

-Workplace and residence based employees earnings in Trafford by full-part time, female-male, and their combinations.
+Workplace and residence based employee earnings in Trafford by full-part time, female-male, and their combinations.

 #### Data sources